morrownr/8821au-20210708/README.md

 script, the driver may not load immediately and the driver options will not be applied.
 Rebooting is strongly recommended.

-Manual build instructions: The scripts automate the installation process, however, if you want to or need to do a command line installation, use the following:
+Manual build instructions: The above scripts automate the installation process, however, if you want to or need to do a command line installation, use the following:

 ```
 make clean